UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 > If it is already in that format there is no need to change anything.
 >
 > The token in the payload url will not be the same as the personal token that you exported and it should be left unchanged.
+>
+> **Please note that this does not apply to Gitlab.
+When you activate the repo in Drone, you should not change anything for a Gitlab repo.**

 ### Configure your pipeline